Yun-K/open-banking/README.md

 # Open Banking app

-This app is a third party application APP that allows manage different bank accounts from different bank institutions on one single platform, services including card management, make payments, users’ financial information management ,etc.
+This app is aimed at users who have multiple bank cards, which allows the user to manage different bank accounts from different bank institutions.
+The goal is to allow the user to easily add and manage all cards from different banks.
+Services include card management, making payments and transactions, users’ financial information management, GPS to find nearest corresponding banks, etc.

-This app can easily manage all bank cards from different banks, and can do any operations such as make payments and make transactions.
-Therefore, this app is aiming for users who have multiple bank cards.
+> NOTE: it is worth to mention that due to the lack of maintaince on firebase settings, and the lack of the testing, this app most like cannot work properly as expect.
+Hence, it is just a project to practise in order to accumulate the skills.